What Is a Bedroom Community? The Ins and Outs of These Sleepy Towns

 A bedroom community is essentially a town that is close enough to a major city that most of the community’s residents work in the city and return home to sleep and prepare for the next day.
 They are also found outside of resort areas where high-end, luxury home price tags preclude those working in the resort area from living there.

 Many people who move to bedroom communities are tired of living in town.
-Small or nonexistent lots, limited housing options, and high prices of both housing and goods and services add up to an unpleasant living experience for some.
+Small or nonexistent lots, limited housing options, and high prices of both housing and goods and services add up to an unpleasant living experience.

-According to Tony Weaver, a Fayetteville, North Carolina-based real estate agent with over 30 years of experience, when people make the move to a bedroom community, they “normally want a bigger lot and more space, and in some cases a couple of acres.”
-For families with children or pets, having space to spread out or be outside is a huge consideration.
-This is why many first-time homebuyers, those looking to move up in house, and families find a bedroom community to call home — if only while they sleep.
+Most people making the move to a bedroom community typically prefer a bigger lot and more space, and in some cases, a couple of acres.
+For those with children or pets, having space to spread out or be outside is a huge consideration.
+This is why many first-time homebuyers and families choose bedroom communities as their home base, as it allows them to relax and recharge.

 Bedroom communities: A history